 Bright objects such as the Moon, planets and stars down to naked eye visibility can be found by using one of two "Telrad reflex sights" mounted onto the rear of the telescope.
 When viewed from the rear, the Telrad provides a heads-up illuminated target which is aligned with the direction the telescope is pointing.

-For fainter objects, where pointing accuracy becomes more critical, the 61-cm reflecting telescope is fitted with a NGC-miniMAX computer system, again calibrated to the direction of the telescope.
-This holds a database of several thousand celestial items, and can be used to guide the telescope to point at objects that are not bright enough to be seen with the naked eye.
+For fainter objects, where pointing accuracy becomes more critical, the 61-cm reflecting telescope is fitted with a fully computerised Sidereal Technologies Servo II controller, again calibrated to the direction of the telescope.
+With this, we can use standard planetarium software to command the scope to point at objects that are not bright enough to be seen with the naked eye.

 As well as looking through the eyepiece, a CCD camera, SLR camera, or Astronomical video camera can also be connected to the telescope to allow images to be recorded for posterity.
 Some of the images we have secured with these devices can be seen in our online gallery.